corporalrivalle/CECS443_SoftMNG_Team_2/README.md

 - Balance: stores the users balance/ wallet
 - Car_plate: stores the car plate registered with the account

+# Front End Information:
+- To run the front end application, server.py needs to be run in a command line interface for the backend.
+- using 'ng serve' in a command line interface while in the ParkingFrontEnd directory will run the front end application.
+- Both ends are needed for full functionality.

 # GitHub Link: